 A need-based grant from institutional resources available to students who demonstrate sufficient financial need.
-Students must file the FAFSA and the CSS Profile to be considered for this grant.
+Students must file the FAFSA to be considered for this grant.
 The Lewis & Clark Grant is renewable as long as the student continues to demonstrate sufficient financial need.